2018 Alcan 5000 Regulations

 No scoring queries will be considered unless

 worst TSD control score subtracted at the end of day #1, day #4,

 day #8, and at the finish (from scores accumulated during each

 FORCE MAJEURE & FORCE HOMME

-* Once the first official car has passed through
+* Once the first official car has passed

 an accident or safety problem.
 No control will be scored, however,

 if less than 20% of the vehicles still competing are able to reach

 group, and this rule applied for each group).